luddekn/cstrack/README.md

 ## Docker

-First create the `.env` file, here is an example of that file:
+First, create the `.env` file, this file will tell Sequelize how to connect to your MySQL server:

 ```plaintext
 DB_USERNAME=""